SqueezyDough/browser-technologies-1920/README.md

 ##### `The graceful degration` VS `The progressive enhancement` perspective
 Graceful degration (GD) focusen on creating websites for the newest browsers.
 Applications work great on these browsers, but GD accepts compromises on older browsers, aiming for only a passible user experience.
 Browsers incompatibility is only `patched` in the last quarter of the development cycle (if not after release).

 Progessive enhancement (PE) focuses on the content, not the browser.
 Websites should be functional from their `core`, the content, and should be enhanced through firstly CSS for stylistic purposes, and lastly javascript to create a rich user experience.
-PE creates a layered user experience with built-in fallbacks if things doesn't go as plannend.
+PE creates a layered user experience with built-in fallbacks if things doesn't go as planned.

 ------